 - The PFI selling the Mortgage Loan (Selling PFI) must transfer servicing to the Assuming Servicer in full compliance with Applicable Law and the Guides; - The Selling PFI must endorse the Note prior to delivery to the MPF Program Custodian; - The Selling PFI must prepare an Assignment to the Assuming Servicer, or if the loan is registered with MERS, the Assignment must be prepared in accordance with MERS requirements.
-The Assuming Servicer is responsible for preparing the Assignment "in blank"; - The Selling PFI must submit the Collateral File to the MPF Program Custodian and is responsible for the Initial Certification and, if applicable, Final Certification with the Custodian; - The Selling PFI is responsible for conducting quality control reviews in accordance with the Guides; - The Selling PFI is responsible for providing copies of any documents requested by the MPF Provider if the MPF Provider selects the Mortgage Loans for a quality control review; - The Selling PFI represents and warrants that the Mortgage Loans were serviced in accordance with Applicable Standards for any Servicing activity that occurred prior to the sale to the MPF Bank; - The Selling PFI is responsible for Servicing the Mortgage Loans in accordance with the MPF Traditional Servicing Guide and Applicable Standards for any Servicing activity that occurs after permission of Mortgage Partnership Finance and its licensor, no part of this work may be used, reproduced or the Mortgage Loans have been sold to the MPF Bank but prior to the effective servicing transfer date.
-Also see MPF Traditional Servicing Guide Chapter 13 for additional information; and
+The Assuming Servicer is responsible for preparing the Assignment "in blank"; - The Selling PFI must submit the Collateral File to the MPF Program Custodian and is responsible for the Initial Certification and, if applicable, Final Certification with the Custodian; - The Selling PFI is responsible for conducting quality control reviews in accordance with the Guides; - The Selling PFI is responsible for providing copies of any documents requested by the MPF Provider if the MPF Provider selects the Mortgage Loans for a quality control review; - The Selling PFI represents and warrants that the Mortgage Loans were serviced in accordance with Applicable Standards for any Servicing activity that occurred prior to the sale to the MPF Bank;

+- The Selling PFI is responsible for Servicing the Mortgage Loans in accordance with the MPF Traditional Servicing Guide and Applicable Standards for any Servicing activity that occurs after the Mortgage Loans have been sold to the MPF Bank but prior to the effective servicing transfer date.
+Also see MPF Traditional Servicing Guide Chapter 13 for additional information; and - The Selling PFI will remain liable for origination representations and warranties under its PFI Agreement.